Although alcohol use does not directly cause ulcers to develop, it can potentially worsen ulcer symptoms and lead to other health risks.

 Can You Drink Alcohol With a Stomach Ulcer?

-If you have a stomach ulcer, it is generally recommended to avoid alcohol.
+If you have a stomach ulcer, it is generally recommended to avoid alcohol8.
 Alcohol is naturally irritating to the lining of your stomach, and using it can aggravate an existing ulcer, potentially making it worse.

 If you have a stomach ulcer, it also means that the conditions necessary to create an ulcer exist.
 Alcohol increases the risk of stomach ulcers and makes conditions in the stomach even worse.
 This can cause additional stomach ulcers to develop and make ulcer treatments less effective.